NL33/electron-git/znext.md

 # Just Completed
--Just completed single file comparison for non-word.
--now working on comparison for word.
---use zdiff-explanation as a guide
---just added revertTreeFunctionCounter = 0 in diffSingleFile.
-Start there. got it to write file for Old, but not for new.
-Issue is probably about a counter needing to be reset (because counters already at a certain spot from running earlier comparison--so when do single file, reset the all counters)
---focus on word doc, single file, integrated, for 2 commits.
-DONE

---then make single file work for integrated, current changes against a commit.
-DONE

---then make both processes work for block diffs.

 # Next
---run diff for micro word docs:
-      --check to be sure the process has fully run--make sure the steps work so they go in right order.
-DONE.
-      --right now the array of word docs is hardcoded--instead, get the docs that changed from the diff summary.
-DONE --run the diff on the two folders.
-DONE
-     -- integrate that with the diff of all non-word docs.
-So, have the nonword docs' diff show up first, then show the micro word.
-DONE
---current code has a summary of all docs, including micro word docs, that appears when you run the original diff function.
-So right now that summary for word docs appears below the word diff. make this not happen.
-DONE
---change the micro word diff to get rid of the summary at the beginning (starting with file name through @@ in the git result) DONE.
---remove the worktree, and the temp folders, after diff is run.
-DONE --right now, the diff for word docs shows things like bold using "*".
-Can you show it so it looks closer to original word doc.
-Something about showing a converted markup? (so isntead of "**", you see bold, etc...).
-DONE. method right now: turndown special rule to convert <strong> tag in html from mammoth to <strong> in md, which displays as html bold.
-Other possibility is to change <strong> to arbitrary characters with turndown rule, and then later use regex to change that arbitrary character into bold, italics, etc. DONE

---make it work if just running current (uncommitted) version against older version.
-     --clean code for non-word integrated diffs.
-DONE --make current changes work for word diffs.
-DONE --clean code for running block diffs.
-DONE.
-     --block diffs for word docs.
-          1. I just removed .md extension.
-But right now that happens for all kinds of docs.
-It should only happen if it is showing a doc converted from a word doc (note--that would be a doc that is in a temp folder).
-Make sure this only happens for those docs.
-DONE
-          2. right now, the word conversion appears above the other conversions--and the doc TOC summary appears before both.
-There should only be one summary that happens at the top--note that the original summary from diff2html, prior to word conversions, is correct in terms of docs listed.
-Maybe still use that.
-Maybe add word docs diff at the end, and don't have a summary for those? (so just use first summary?).
-DONE
-          3. Original listing of word docs (which would show not diff bc binary file) still shows up.
-Remove those.
-DONE

---change the line break notice ("@@...@@") [probably use the new regex method--see code overview recent regex info, to change this into something more obviously an indication that we are skipping some lines.].
-DONE
---in toc for straight diff, change the order so that the word docs come second, and have the word docs come second in the actual diff too.
-See block diff for how we do this.
-DONE.
---try to figure out where the slow down happens, and see if can speed that up.
-Maybe something that is currently sync can be async?
-DONE (no changes made--mammoth process is where slow down occurs; leaving that as is for now).
-DONE

---run the diff in new window automatically (without button).
-DONE

---run diff for specific docs (remember diff -U999999)--showing the whole docs.
-     --click button and run diff in the window that shows the full document. *START HERE* --on full document view, have button to return to summary --click button to return to the summary
 --make the compare change window an option at the bottom of the main screen to kickstart this whole process --give user options to choose integrated v on top diffs